The Planes of Cordance

 The next plane, neutral tending towards evil, is Nether.
 The gate to Nether can be found in a pit of quicksand in Semuanya’s Bog.
 It’s hard enough to find without all the giant beasties that live in the area trying to make you into their next meal.
 Nether itself is an endless plain of mud.
 It’s impossible to keep anything clean there.
 You can still walk over the mud, since it’s usually half-frozen.
 The place is bitterly cold.
 Nether is the plane of death-not always evil, but definitely not good.

 As for realms and powers, there’s not many in Nether.
 The druids of the Shadow Circle seem to have some bond to this plane, but I don’t know if they have someone they call a god here.
+There’s a Slavic power called Marena, goddess of death and beauty, who’s got a fabulous palace of silver icicles amidst the mud here.
 Another realm, the Land of Eternal Rain, is one of the few places you’ll find any vegetation.
 It’s the realm of Tlaloc, an Aztec power.
 Apparently he can draw the rain from this realm to anywhere on the Prime.
 Ma Yuan, the “killer of the gods,” used to dwell here before he was imprisoned in either Carceri or Pandemonium.
 He killed ten berks who called themselves gods in the Chinese pantheon before being imprisoned, and their bodies are buried at a site called the Gods’ Graveyard.
 It shows you just how immortal the powers truly are.

 The next plane, Sheol, between evil lawfulness and neutrality, actually does have a gate town.
 The town’s called Ceras, and it’s situated between two giant stone horns.
 They may be from the same creature that gave ribcage its ribs.
 The berks in Ceras don’t even know they’re sitting on a gate, but you’d swear they’re hiding something.
 I’ve never seen a more inhospitable, xenophobic indep town.
 Don’t expect a warm welcome there.
 In fact, I wonder why they haven’t actually slid into Sheol yet, except they may be even more evil than that plane.